ember-learn/guides-source/guides/release/tutorial/01-orientation.md

 Before we do anything else, let's add some styling to our app.
 We spend enough time staring at the computer screen as it is, we must protect our eyesight against unstyled markup!

-Fortunately, our designer sent us some CSS for us to use, so we can just go ahead <a href="TODO: link to stylesheet" download="app.css">download the stylesheet file</a> and copy it into `app/styles/app.css`.
+Fortunately, our designer sent us some CSS for us to use, so we can just go ahead <a href="/downloads/style.css" download="app.css">download the stylesheet file</a> and copy it into `app/styles/app.css`.
 This file has all the styles we need for building the rest of the app.

 ```css { data-filename="app/styles/app.css" }
 @import url(https://fonts.googleapis.com/css?family=Lato:300,300italic,400,700,700italic);